 Before you fill in the application form, please:

 - review the deadlines for the scholarship application – late submissions will not be considered.

-- write a supporting statement of your interest in the course of about 250-300 words, and your views on how this will contribute to your professional development.
+- write a supporting statement (250 – 300 words) of your interest in the course, and your how it will contribute to your professional development.

 NOTE: applications received after the scholarship deadlines will not be considered.

-[ form only visible when applications are open ]
+[ form only visible when applications open ]

 Recent Winners Gallery